 ▪ Oktoberfest beds - Find your bed before they're all sold out - again!

-▪ Oktoberfest reservation - Book a tour of the Oktoberfest and a table in one of the tents.
-Act quickly!
+▪ Oktoberfest deals and tours - Book a tour of the Oktoberfest and a table in one of the tents.
+But be quick!
 These deals always sells out!

-▪ Oktoberfest tent guide - Destination Munich's two-page guide to Oktoberfest beer tents in 2013.
+▪ Oktoberfest tent guide - Destination Munich's two-page guide to Oktoberfest beer tents.

 ▪ Munich Oktoberfest A - Z - A tip for every letter of the alphabet.